jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-InternalLED.md

 ![](../Images/Demos/PythonLibraries.png)

-We'll install additional libraries to the board in the next example.
+Lots of cool stuff!
+We'll install additional modules to the board in the next example.

 ***